top of page

 If you need to move the photo again or change the rotation nodes, click on the “Reset Nodes” button in the "EDIT OVERLAY" window at the bottom of the screen to start the process again.

 In the "EDIT OVERLAY" window, you can name your overlay where it says "Overlay Name."
 You can also change the image’s opacity using the scroll bar in the middle.
-Once the image is set, click “Glue to Map” to have the image overlay be placed.
+Once the image is set, click “Glue to Map” to finalize the image's placement.
 Now you can return to the Imported Layers to turn on the overlay file and predesign within or over the image overlay as needed.

 If you forgot to name the Overlay, or wish to rename it, you can go to the "Manage Layers" under the "Imported Layers" section of the Map Layers menu, find the overlay underneath "Manage Overlays," and click the text to rename it.
 From here you can also delete the overlay.